WCA Inclusivity Grant

 Review Process

-After the application deadline, the WCA Inclusivity Grant Committee (two WCA Board Members and one WCA public member) will review and score applications based on the following criteria before submitting funding recommendations to the full WCA Board: Demonstrated need for a project, value to the climbing community, reasonable estimated costs, the scale and uniqueness of the project.
+After the application deadline, the WCA Inclusivity Grant Committee (two WCA Board Members and one WCA public member) will review and score applications based on the following criteria before submitting funding recommendations to the full WCA Board:

 A quorum of the WCA Board will then make the final decision on which project(s) to fund based on the same criteria used by the WCA Inclusivity Grant Committee.
 The award may be less than the amount requested in the grant application.

-Application Deadline
+Application Review

 Grant Requirements